-Employees play an essential role in the Group’s transformation, that’s why developing know-how and skills is a priority.
-Furthermore, SUEZ involves every single employee in the future success and performance of the Group.
+Employees play an essential role in our transformation, that’s why developing know-how and skills is a priority.
+SUEZ involves every single employee in the future success and performance of our company.

-In 2017, and for the fifth year in succession, SUEZ was certified as a “Top Employer” by the Top Employers Institute.
-This award recognises the Group’s human resources practices, and in particular its career management and talent development policies.
+In 2018, and for the fifth time, we were certified as a “Top Employer” by the Top Employers Institute.
+This award recognizes our human resources practices, and in particular our career management and talent development schemes.

 “For us, this Top Employers certification is an opportunity to think about our policies, and to go even further, so that our policies and practices become ever more efficient.”